AleksandraKim/SchoolTest/README.md

 # React + TypeScript + Vite
+SCHOOL TEST

+This test is developed using React&Vite, TypeScript, ReactRouter for navigation, StyledComponents and CSS for styling, ReactSpinners for loadingeffect, Git for downloads on GitHub.

+OPPRTUNITIES:

+1.Сhange the theme of the main page from light to dark and vice versa using the button; 2.Using useContext to save test results;
+3.Using spinner from ReactSpinners for loading; 4.Checking account login for correctness using regular expressions; 5.Using UseState, useEffect, useContext from React.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.